msoucy/Presentations/git-frc.md

 - The repository you fork from is called "`upstream`"
 	- Because changes can "flow" down
 - When you want to add your changes to `upstream`, you do it via "pull request"
-	- Literally, "I would like you to take my changes"
+	- Literally means "I would like you to take my changes"

 ---